TomAnthony/itermocil/README.md

 |------------|----------------------------
 | `commands` | An `Array` of commands that will be ran when the pane is created
 | `focus`    | If set to `true`, the pane will be selected after the layout has been executed
+| `profile`  | The profile of the specific panel otherwise the one of parent window

 ## Examples